byterubpay/byterub-site/_posts/2019-01-05-logs-for-the-Community-meeting-held-on-2019-01-05.md

 **\<sgp\_>** I look forward to reading it
 **\<nevvton[m]>** > You mean 'badges.'
 **\<nevvton[m]>** yes
-**\<serhack>** I do not know if we ever posted Mastering Monero here.
+**\<serhack>** I do not know if we ever posted Mastering ByteRub here.
 But it was released on Amazon! https://www.amazon.com/dp/1731079966 .
 A donation report will be posted on Reddit soon :- )
 **\<sgp\_>** 3.
 FFS updates
 **\<sgp\_>** First, the FFS is expected to be updated this Monday.
 With any luck, we will never need to see the old forum ever again.
 **\<brokeinside90>**\o/